Suppan/Delta-Mix/README.md

 <div align="center"><img src="/resources/icons/app.png" width="800px"</img></div>

+- Error fix1: delete '.m_data' file in the sound directory

+- Error fix2: change the path to the sound directory in the file '.temp_dir' inside the application folder

 *************
 This program is free software.
 It is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 *************